-- Always display a high level of professionalism to fulfill your role in the maintenance of the Village's good reputation. - Negativity is contagious; strive to remain positive in all situations. - Ensure that your words and actions are supportive of all Village departments in every interaction, whether internal or external.
-We are all on the same team. - Be open to give and receive constructive feedback as a means to continually improve the organization.
+- (A) Employees should always display a high level of professionalism to fulfill their roles in the maintenance of the Village's good reputation. - (B) Negativity is contagious; employees should strive to remain positive in all situations. - (C) Employees should ensure that their words and actions are supportive of all Village departments in every interaction, whether internal or external.
+Employees are all on the same team. - (D) Employees should be open to give and receive constructive feedback as a means to continually improve the organization.